Back to Blog

 Conversation memory separates commodity AI answering services from relationship-building voice agents.
 Agencies deploying memory-enabled platforms can charge premium rates because the technology delivers measurably better outcomes: higher conversion rates, reduced customer friction, and competitive differentiation that basic AI receptionists cannot match.

-For agencies ready to deploy voice AI with persistent conversation memory, Trillet's White-Label platform offers two-way CRM sync, multi-channel memory persistence, and granular compliance controls starting at $99/month for Studio (3 sub-accounts) or $299/month for Agency (unlimited sub-accounts).
+For agencies ready to deploy voice AI with persistent conversation memory, Trillet's White-Label platform offers two-way CRM sync, multi-channel memory persistence, and granular compliance controls.
+Pricing as of June 2026 is flat and predictable: $99/month for Studio (3 sub-accounts) or $299/month for Agency (unlimited sub-accounts), with usage at roughly $0.12 per minute.
+To see how memory fits into the broader white-label playbook, read the white-label voice AI platform guide for agencies.

 Related Articles